KunjManavadariya/Stay---Your-one-and-only-hotel-app/README.md

-# How can you contribute to the website:
+# How can you contribute to the website
 <ol>
 <li> Go to link - https://github.com/KunjManavadariya/Stay---Your-one-and-only-hotel-app</li>
 <li> Click on the green drop down button named 'Code'</li>